BIBSYSDEV/nva-language-js/README.md

     -   example: `const english = getLanguageByNynorskName('Engelsk')`
     -   Given a Norwegian Nynorsk token for a language, say "Engelsk", returns a Language object that either matches the token, or is the Undefined language
     -   Matching is not case-sensitive
-    -   The only difference between getLanguageByNynorskName and getLanguageByBokmaalName is Bokmål: "Flere språk", Nynorsk "Fleire språk"
+    -   The only difference between getLanguageByNynorskName and getLanguageByBokmaalName is Bokmål "Flere språk", Nynorsk "Fleire språk"
 -   getLanguageBySamiName
     -   example: `const english = getLanguageBySamiName('Eaŋgalsgiella')`
     -   Given a Northern Sami token for a language, say "Eaŋgalsgiella", returns a Language object that either matches the token, or is the Undefined language